Shareuhack | Complete Local AI Selection Guide 2026: Ollama vs LM Studio vs Jan + Taiwan PDPA Compliance

 LM Studio: Personal AI Workstation for Semi-Technical Users

-LM Studio (v0.4.11, April 10, 2026) sits between Jan and Ollama: intuitive enough for non-engineers, but with JavaScript/Python SDKs and lms CLI for automation needs.
+LM Studio (latest: v0.4.12, April 17, 2026) sits between Jan and Ollama: intuitive enough GUI for non-engineers, but with JavaScript/Python SDKs and the lms CLI for users who need automation.

-Free for personal and commercial use: No paid tier needed for company use, which is a significant advantage for budget-conscious teams.
+Free for personal and commercial use: No paid tier needed for company use — a significant advantage for budget-conscious teams.

 Dual engine support: Both GGUF (llama.cpp) and Apple MLX models.
 On Apple Silicon, the MLX engine delivers noticeably faster inference.

-Best for: Technically curious users wanting to test different models, semi-technical developers needing a stable GUI, anyone wanting a "demo-ready local AI" for stakeholder presentations.
+Best for: Technically curious users wanting to test different models, semi-technical developers needing a stable GUI, anyone wanting a "demo-ready local AI solution" for stakeholder presentations.

 Jan vs LM Studio decision logic: If you only need a chat interface, choose Jan.
-If you want to test different models, need an API endpoint, or write automation scripts, choose LM Studio.
+If you want to test different models, need an API endpoint, or want to write simple automation scripts, choose LM Studio.

 Ollama: Engineer's AI Infrastructure